APRim05/CountdownToNewYear/README.md

 # DaysToNewYear
-This is a website that counts down to 2017.
+This is a website I made that counts down to 2017.